 Even if registered on the national list of sites and monuments, Charlottenburg village still lacks international recognition, but it could be a great candidate for a European Heritage Label because of its unique circular shape and its history defined by a Pan-European identity.

-• Timiş County Council is an associate member of the DKMT Euroregional Agency (Danube-Criş-Mureş-Tisa).
+- Timiş County Council is an associate member of the DKMT Euroregional Agency (Danube-Criş-Mureş-Tisa). - Timis County Council has developed a series of projects on the restoration and enhancement of heritage elements, by accessing European funds.